kramtek/FlatKivyExtensions/README.md

 Components:

-- Application abstraction based on Flat Kivy
+- Application abstraction based on Flat Kivy assuming kivy_1.10

-- Launcher applications for Android and iOS
+- Launcher applications for Android and iOS built with kivy_1.10

-        - Similar to Kivy launcher app for android
+    - Similar to Kivy launcher app for android:

+        - Launcher source generated from one-time build process with trivial kivy example:

+            - buildozer for android in ubuntu VM

+                - Android Sudio project can (will) be found at.... <android studio project>

+            - kivy-ios toolchain build and app generation with toolchain.py create ...

+                - Xcode project can (will) be found at ... <xcode project>

     - Developer specifies application path and python path extensions via a launcher_config.txt file